 You might be interested to know that brown rice syrup is actually low GI.
 Though more research is currently being done into its true health benefits and whether or not it’s a viable sweetener for long term use.

 Although the so called ‘healthier’, free sugars do contain some nutrients, they will unfortunately act in the same way as any other refined sugar in the body.
 They may cause high sugar spike, and then the subsequent insulin release to clear those sugars from the bloodstream where they are usually they are stored in fat cells.

 Unfortunately, these refined carbohydrates are more likely to go on as dangerous belly fat.
 This means sugar should only be consumed in very small doses if you want to keep your BMI in a healthy range.

-If your’e going to quit your sugar addiction for good, then you are going to need some good alternatives to help you through the cravings.
+If you’re going to quit your sugar addiction for good then you are going to need some good alternatives to help you through the inevitable cravings.

 You can use these whole food sugars in your cooking and to sweeten other foods.
-For instance, add a semi ripe banana into a super greens smoothie.
-Or use dates and other dried fruits to sweeten cakes and biscuits – both of which will give you that sweetness you crave, but without the nasty side effects of refined sugars.
+For instance; add a semi ripe banana into a super greens smoothie.
+Or use dates and other dried fruits to sweeten cakes and biscuits.
+Both will give you that sweetness you crave, but without the nasty side effects of refined sugars.

 Dates are a superfood with so many great benefits most people don’t know about.
-They are deliciously sweet (especially the medjool variety dates), chewy, low GI, and perfect for busting sugar cravings when they strike.
-They are also the perfect training food, as they will give you a slow release of energy to keep you going even through a grueling workout session.
+They are deliciously sweet (especially the Medjool variety dates), chewy, low GI and perfect for busting sugar cravings when they strike.
+They are also a great training food as they will give you a slow release of energy to keep you going even through a gruelling workout session.